Children’s Behavioral Healthcare

 - We provide services to children, teens and their families to prevent mental health and substance abuse problems from developing or becoming more serious.

 - We assist your child or teen in overcoming problem thoughts, feelings and behaviors that interfere with daily life, and we help to develop skills for healthy living.

 Arlington County Behavioral Healthcare Services for Children

 As with physical health, our mental health develops and changes as we get older, and it is important at every stage of life.
-Everyone has mental health, and it can range from being good at times to not so good (or even poor) at other times.
+Everyone has mental health, and it can range from being good at times to not so good (even poor) at other times.
 It’s at these times that our services can help.